July 23, 2019

 Personalising the driving experience

 The system responds to voice commands, tracks the driver’s pupils and alerts to signs of drowsiness or careless driving and, when connected to Samsung’s Galaxy Home voice assistant, creates a link to other IoT-enabled devices at home.
-This link can be used to kickstart the car’s heating system before you get in, for example, or check the contents of your smart fridge on your drive home from work.
+This link can be used for a range of things, like kickstarting the car’s heating system before you get in, for example, or checking the contents of your smart fridge on your drive home from work.

 Then there’s in-car marketing.
 With individual, customisable screens for every passenger, connected cars offer enormous scope for marketers.
 They effectively become mobile media platforms, but car manufacturers like Bentley are taking it slow in terms of monetising the digital space in their connected cars, in order to ensure it delivers value for consumers and advertisers alike.